XRPL-Labs/Xaman-App/docs/environment-setup.md

 ## Obtaining the Source Code

-In order to develop and build the XUMM mobile app you'll need to get a copy of the source code.
-Forking the `XUMM-App` repository will also make it easy to contribute your work back to the project in the future.
+In order to develop and build the Xaman mobile app you'll need to get a copy of the source code.
+Forking the `Xaman-App` repository will also make it easy to contribute your work back to the project in the future.

-1. Fork the [XUMM-App](https://github.com/XRPL-Labs/XUMM-App) repository on GitHub.
+1. Fork the [Xaman-App](https://github.com/XRPL-Labs/Xaman-App) repository on GitHub.

 2. Clone your fork locally:
     - Open a terminal
     - Change to a directory you want to hold your local copy
-    - Run `git clone https://github.com/<username>/XUMM-App.git` if you want to use HTTPS, or `git clone git@github.com:<username>/XUMM-App.git` if you want to use SSH
+    - Run `git clone https://github.com/<username>/Xaman-App.git` if you want to use HTTPS, or `git clone git@github.com:<username>/Xaman-App.git` if you want to use SSH

     **`<username>` refers to the username or organization in GitHub that forked the repository**

-3. Change the directory to `XUMM-App`.
+3. Change the directory to `Xaman-App`.
     ```sh
-    cd XUMM-App
+    cd Xaman-App
     ```

 4. Run `make pre-run` in order to install all the dependencies.